Got a question not covered here? Contact us today!

 Will running this race qualify me for the Boston marathon?

 The date of the Clarence DeMar Marathon is usually after the next Boston Marathon registration has closed.
 However, a Clarence DeMar BQ will also qualify you for the following year’s Boston Marathon.
-A 2017 DeMar BQ gives you the opportunity to register for the 2019 Boston Marathon.
-In 2016, 20% of all DeMar finishers achieved a BQ!
+A 2020 DeMar BQ gives you the opportunity to register for the 2022 Boston Marathon.
+In 2019, 14% of all DeMar finishers achieved their BQ.
+Come get yours and ring our DeMar BQ Bell!

 What are the award categories?